Updated: Jan 14

 Mexican cartels have for a long time had a strong interest in their local avocado farmers and demanded a chunk of the profit in return for not burning down plantations.
 Around the globe, an increase in the cultivation of land for avocado production poses several environmental challenges and potential damage due to deforestation, alteration of the local flora and fauna, increased use of freshwater, high use of agrochemicals, and added infrastructure to the areas where plantations are created.

-In the province of Michoacán in Mexico, where 80 % of Mexico’s production of avocado is situated, and thereby 80 % of 40 % of the world’s total supply of avocado (Mexico supplies 40 % of the world’s avocados), drug gangs controlling profits and deciding over farms poses both a threat to the local communities and especially to the farmers growing our beloved berry.
+In the province of Michoacán in Mexico, where 80 % of Mexico’s production of avocado is situated, and thereby 80 % of 40 % of the world’s total supply of avocado (since Mexico supplies 40 % of the world’s avocados), drug gangs controlling profits and deciding over farms poses both a threat to the local communities and especially to the farmers growing our beloved berry.
 In other areas, such as Chile, fruit and vegetable production is putting a strain on the available sources of freshwater.
 Some areas in Chile are very dry and therefore a large amount of freshwater from irrigation is needed to replace the lack of rainwater.
 Due to the lack of water, avocado production fell by 46 % in 2018 in Chile compared to its maximum in 2009, and several areas have been struggling with attaining and keeping water rights in a genuine “war on water”.

 Back to Mexico, where the size of the avocado production has led to deforestation, illegal deforestation, as well as other crops being moved to less nutritious fields to free up better spots for avocado growth which have created a concern for food availability for local communities.
 Since the less nutritious soil where crops are now being grown will give a smaller yield and most avocados are grown for exportation to secure the highest possible profit.
 Not to mention the biodiversity loss deforestation in the areas will no doubt accumulate.